adoptium/infrastructure/ansible/README.md

 ```

 Note when using our Vagrantfiles:

- - A `hosts` file containing `localhost ansible_connection=local` will already be present in the directory with the playbook scripts (`/vagrant/playbooks`).
+* A `hosts` file containing `localhost ansible_connection=local` will already be present in the directory with the playbook scripts (`/vagrant/playbooks`).
- - A public key file `id_rsa.pub` will already be present in the `/home/vagrant/.ssh/` folder
+* A public key file `id_rsa.pub` will already be present in the `/home/vagrant/.ssh/` folder

-1) Run a playbook to install dependencies, for Linux on x86:
+Example of running a playbook to install dependencies, for Linux on x86:

 `ansible-playbook -b AdoptOpenJDK_Unix_Playbook/main.yml --skip-tags=adoptopenjdk,jenkins`